El Cuyo Yucatan: A Secret Paradise in the Southern Peninsula

 If you are looking for relaxation and nature, this place is perfect.
 Hire the services of a boat to tour the mangroves.

-Of all the birds you can see here, the pink flamingo takes the spotlight.
+The pink flamingo takes the spotlight of all the birds you can see here.
 It is said that this estuary has received more than 20,000 birds in one year.

 San Felipe Yucatan